Caltech-IPAC/kete/docs/tutorials/background.rst

 were defined using measurements from the GAIA mission.
 Historically there are older reference sets, such as FK5, which perform the same function with less precision.

-NEOSpy uses the Ecliptic Frame, at the J2000 Reference point, with units of AU and AU/Day.
+kete uses the Ecliptic Frame, at the J2000 Reference point, with units of AU and AU/Day.
 These largely match the definitions used by JPL Horizons and the MPC.

 Time
 ----
 Keeping track of time is a famously difficult problem.
 Unfortunately when observing solar system objects which are flying by the observer, getting the time correct turns out to be extremely important.
-First, let's pick a unit of time to use, NEOSpy uses Days.
+First, let's pick a unit of time to use, kete uses Days.
 Trouble immediately arises as time is observer-dependent, observers on the ground experience a different rate of time than those outside of the solar system.
 This is typically called the time Scale, the time scale which the Minor Planet Center and JPL